Many think that the last half term of the school year is teachers’ winding down time.

-How many times do ‘non-school people’ say to you ‘you must be on the wind down now before the summer holidays’ ERRRR they couldn’t be MORE wrong!
-‘Oh yeah all I’m doing with the children is colouring, watching films and playing games’ I reply… YEAH RIGHT!
+How many times do ‘non-school people’ say, ‘You must be on the wind down now before the summer holidays’?
+ERRRR they couldn’t be MORE wrong!
+‘Oh yeah, all I’m doing with the children is colouring, watching films and playing games’ I reply… YEAH RIGHT!

-Teacher workload is pretty horrendous throughout the year to be honest but there are some terms that are worse than others.
+Teacher workload is pretty horrendous throughout the year but there are some terms that are worse than others.
 The last half term has got to be up there as one of the worst.
-In a matter of weeks I am faced with…
+In a matter of weeks, I am faced with…

 External moderation – for those of you lucky enough to have this.
 Prepping, gathering and presenting evidence.